DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 the offline environment, shift with age (and presumably – like in the Portuguese context happens - with the marital status).
 But these preferences are not random: gender does in fact matter.
-As they age, men prefer younger women, whereas women’s partners’ preferred age becomes more diverse.
+As they age, men prefer younger women, whereas women's partners' preferred age becomes more diverse.

 ##And What about the Portraits?